 Those are just a handful of key areas in which a good business development person can generate significant value.
-Jeff recognizes that a key objection to all of this will be that most organizations don’t feel they have the budget for adding a business development person, but they would argue that most learning and education businesses that seek to thrive will ultimately do themselves more harm than good by not having someone on staff who can devote most of their time to business development.
+We recognize that a key objection to all of this will be that most organizations don’t feel they have the budget for adding a business development person, but we would argue that most learning and education businesses that seek to thrive will ultimately do themselves more harm than good by not having someone on staff who can devote most of their time to business development.

 For finding contractors and staff:

 - You can advertise with in places like the Association for Talent Development (ATD) and the eLearning Guild.
 Note that we’ve seen significantly less success with ASAE as a source for this—you will get a much larger pool of qualified people through the ATD and eLearningGuild.

 For enhancing staff knowledge and capabilities (since you don’t necessarily have to hire to fill some of these roles):

 - eLearning and the Science of Instruction by Ruth Clark and Richard Mayer

 [25:11] – Wrap Up

 Thanks again to YourMembership for sponsoring this episode of the Leading Learning podcast.